Landlord Direct Logo

 When you find a property you would like to book

-Do not make Rent or Deposit Payments By Cash - Never make payments to a bank or institution you have not heard of, always check the payment is going to a High Street Bank or Building Society.
+Never make payments to a bank or institution you have not heard of, always check the payment is going to a High Street Bank or Building Society.
 If in doubt Check First.

-Ask your bank to set up a monthly Rent Standing Order to the landlords U.K. bank account, it is easy and most landlords will appreciate you doing this.
-Remember you control your own bank standing order ( not the landlord)
+Pay rent into the landlords U.K. bank account, via bank standing order, it is easy and most landlords will appreciate you doing this.
+Remember you control your own bank standing order (not the landlord)

-By Law landlords must be members of a recognised Tenancy Deposit Scheme, ask the landlord to verify which scheme he / she belongs to, and ask for the landlord's TDS Identification Number.
+Ask the landlord to verify which scheme he / she belongs to, and ask for the landlord's TDS Identification Number.
 You should then be able to quickly check online to see the landlord is listed.

 There are three main official Tenancy Deposit Schemes :

-Tenant deposit – Legislation
+Tenant deposit Legislation

 It is good news for both tenants and landlords, that the government has now set out a procedure relating to the return of Tenant’s Deposits at the end of a tenancy.